-Creating a custom HDF 3.1.2 blueprint with NiFi
+Creating a custom HDF blueprint with NiFi

-If you are creating a custom HDF 3.2 blueprint which includes Apache NiFi, you must add the "nifi-bootstrap-env" configuration to the "configurations" section of the blueprint, exactly as it is done in this example: https://github.com/hortonworks/cloudbreak/blob/master/core/src/main/resources/defaults/blueprints/hdf32-flow-management.bp#L19-%23L21.
+If you are creating a custom HDF blueprint which includes Apache NiFi, you must add the "nifi-bootstrapenv" configuration to the "configurations" section of the blueprint, exactly as it is done in this example: https://github.com/hortonworks/cloudbreak/blob/release-2.9/core/src/main/resources/defaults/blueprints/hdf32-flow-management.bp#L19-%23L21.

-You can modify the value of nifi-bootstrap-env's "content" property, but the java.io.tmpdir arg is required to be populated with a directory that does not have no exec set on it, and the NiFi user must be able to write to that directory.
+You can modify the value of nifi-bootstrap-env's "content" property, but the java.io.tmpdir arg is required to be populated with a directory that does not have noexec set on it, and the NiFi user must be able to write to that directory.